psignoret/microsoft-graph-docs/api-reference/beta/api/serviceprincipalcreationpolicy-list-includes.md

 ---
-title: "List includes collection of servicePrincipalCreationPolicy"
+title: "List servicePrincipalCreationPolicy includes"
-description: "Retrieve a list of the condition sets which describe conditions under which a service principal creation event is included in a service principal creation policy."
+description: "Retrieve the condition sets that describe conditions which are included in the service principal creation policy."
 author: "psignoret"
 localization_priority: Normal
 ms.prod: "identity-and-sign-in"
 doc_type: apiPageType
 ---

-# List includes collection of servicePrincipalCreationPolicy
+# List servicePrincipalCreationPolicy includes

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the condition sets which are *included* in a [servicePrincipalCreationPolicy](../resources/serviceprincipalcreationpolicy.md).
+Retrieve the condition sets that describe conditions which are *included* in a [servicePrincipalCreationPolicy](../resources/serviceprincipalcreationpolicy.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).